List of Murder One characters

 This is a list of characters in the ABC television drama Murder One.
+The American legal drama television series that aired on ABC from 1995 to 1997.
+It was created by Steven Bochco, Charles H. Eglee, and Channing Gibson.

 Hoffman and Associates

 Theodore Hoffman

 (Daniel Benzali) The head of the firm, and a respected veteran defense attorney.
 He gets Richard Cross cleared for Jessica's murder but is surprised to find himself later defending Neil Avedon for the same murder.
 He spends much of the first season exploring alternative theories as to who killed Jessica Costello in an attempt to clear Neil's name.

 Justine Appleton

 (Mary McCormack) Justine is highly driven, and her ambition has overridden her better judgment on more than one occasion.
 She made no secret of her desire to make second chair when Richard Cross was charged, though Ted ultimately chose Lisa.
 She later began doing business with Cross, which led to Ted firing her after he found out.
 He later took her back, however, after she gave the firm valuable information regarding Cross.